terryma/snoocore/cookies.md

 });
 ```

-You can get the modhash and cookie when logging in with the username and password:
+It is possible to get the modhash and cookie when logging in with the username and password:

 ```javascript
 var loginPromise = reddit.login({